 FUTURE PROJECTS AND PROJECTS IN NEED OF FUNDING

-Every year, we help low-income schools visit the El Paso Zoo.
+Every year, we help low-income schools visits the El Paso Zoo.
 These schools serve a large population of underprivileged students and we help off-set their expenses with admission and lunches for their visit.
-Students receive the same educational experience as schools that register through the Zoo Administration office.
-This is a great program for corporate sponsors to partner with us on.
+Students receive the same educational experience as schools that register through the Zoo Administration

-Our Veterinary Clinic is requesting endoscopy tools for our animals, to further help their needs and diagnose their ailments.
+Our Veterinary staff is always in need of the latest diagnostic and evaluation equipment for our animals, to further help with annual exams and to diagnose ailments.

-The Society provides a margin of excellence by helping off-set costs of the following projects from the Zoo’s Master Plan released in 2012, which includes additions funded by the City of El Paso’s 2012 Quality of Life Bond.
+The Society provides a margin of excellence by helping off-set costs of the following projects from the Zoo’s Master Plan released in 2012.

-- Giant Ant Eater Exhibit – This exhibit will feature a large 40-100lbs Giant Ant Eater in the Americas.
+- Giant Anteater Exhibit – This exhibit will feature a large 40-100 lbs Giant Anteater.